nkukit/howtopaper/README.md

 ## Grammar and TeX

 - Use American English (AE).
+- Try not to be colloquial (coll)---i.e., the complete opposite of this howto!
 - Regarding tenses: You can either follow precicely [these](https://www.dropbox.com/s/d0s4dywiy8s25jd/A%20SHORT-CUT%20TO%20UNDERSTANDING%20TENSES_v3.doc?dl=0) rules for tenses.
 Or just use present tense throughout your whole paper.
 The decision is yours, there is nothing in between.
 <p align="center">
     <img src="https://media.giphy.com/media/SQgEr5ViRcXYs/giphy.gif" alt="Yoda">